-After all, the more you can use it the more it can benefit you!
-Hopefully this can help those of you who have asked about the which Instant Pot is right for you!
-If you are very new to the Instant Pot world check out this introductory post.
+Hopefully this can help those of you who have written in and asked me which Instant Pot is right for you.
+If you are very new to the Instant Pot, world check out this introductory post about what an Instant Pot is.

 Which Instant Pot Is Right For You?
 Here is the Difference Between Instant Pot Models: